ParubokMotorniy/Minesweeper-Game/README.md

 # Minesweeper-Game
-My own implementation of the famous Minesweeper game.
+My own Java Swing implementation of the famous Minesweeper game.

 This particular implementation stands out thanks to such features:
   - In-game timer